 1. You Can’t Stand the Thought of Going to Work

 Think about the excitement you used to feel when you first started your business.
-Every new day brought with it untold possibilities.
 Regardless of the challenges, you were still thrilled about going to work.

 Now, if you would rather lie in bed all day than get up and go to work, it’s a sign that you’re headed for burnout.
-If the passion you once had for your business has been replaced by negative thoughts and feelings of dread when you think about what awaits you, then you might need to hit the pause button on your life and figure out why you’re feeling that way.
+If the passion you once had for your business has been replaced by negative thoughts and feelings of dread, then you might need to hit the pause button on your life and figure out why you’re feeling that way.

 2. You Can’t Stand the People You Work With